andrew/ultimate-awesome/README.md

 - [awesome-saas-services](https://github.com/GetStream/awesome-saas-services) - A curated list of the best in class SaaS services for developers and business owners.
 - [awesome-microservice](https://github.com/wanghaisheng/awesome-microservice) - A curated list of Microservice resources .
 - [awesome-arabic](https://github.com/01walid/awesome-arabic) - A curated list of awesome projects and dev/design resources for supporting Arabic computational needs.
-- [awesome-dotnet-core-applications](https://github.com/bharatdwarkani/awesome-dotnet-core-applications) - An awesome collection of .NET Core real time, sample, architecture reference application projects.
 - [awesome-league](https://github.com/CommunityDragon/awesome-league) - A list of apps that work with the League of Legends Client & In-Game API.
+- [awesome-CRISPR](https://github.com/davidliwei/awesome-CRISPR) - List of software/websites/databases/other stuff for genome engineering.
 - [awesome-prolog](https://github.com/klaudiosinani/awesome-prolog) - Curated list of Prolog packages and resources.
 - [awesome-stylelint](https://github.com/stylelint/awesome-stylelint) - A list of awesome Stylelint plugins, configs, etc.
 - [awesome-automotive-can-id](https://github.com/iDoka/awesome-automotive-can-id) - :tractor: Collect of CAN IDs and its payloads for various car brands/models in one place.
 Might be useful  for Cyber Security Researchers, Reverse Engineers, and Automotive Electronics Enthusiasts.
 - [awesome-3dcv-papers-daily](https://github.com/qxiaofan/awesome-3dcv-papers-daily) - 主要记录计算机视觉、VSLAM、点云、结构光、机械臂抓取、三维重建、深度学习、自动驾驶等前沿paper与文章。.
+- [awesome-smarthome](https://github.com/pfalcon/awesome-smarthome) - Curated list of awesome SmartHome/Home Automation things (open and leaving users in control).
 - [awesome-roam](https://github.com/roam-unofficial/awesome-roam) - A curated list of  resources.
 - [awesome-cs-training](https://github.com/goodjack/awesome-cs-training) - 台灣資訊培訓相關資源彙整.
 - [awesome-concepts](https://github.com/lukasz-madon/awesome-concepts) -  Awesome list about all kinds of interesting topics: Laws, Principles, Mental Models, Cognitive Biases.
-- [awesome-smarthome](https://github.com/pfalcon/awesome-smarthome) - Curated list of awesome SmartHome/Home Automation things (open and leaving users in control).
 - [awesome-pandas](https://github.com/tommyod/awesome-pandas) - A collection of resources for pandas (Python) and related subjects.
-- [awesome-CRISPR](https://github.com/davidliwei/awesome-CRISPR) - List of software/websites/databases/other stuff for genome engineering.
 - [awesome-astronomy](https://github.com/jonathansick/awesome-astronomy) - A list of awesome astronomy projects.
 - [awesome-software-patreons](https://github.com/uraimo/awesome-software-patreons) - A curated list of awesome programmers and software projects you can support!.
 - [awesome-github](https://github.com/fffaraz/awesome-github) - A curated list of awesome GitHub tools, libraries, resources, and shiny things.